jdedwards3/devextent/content/posts/run-git-command-nodejs.md

 }
 ```

-**_NOTE_**: Since we are using TypeScript for this example, usually a type definition package is also required to be "npm installed" just like the actual package.
+**Note**: Since we are using TypeScript for this example, usually a type definition package is also required to be "npm installed" just like the actual package.
 In this case the Simple Git package includes the @types type declarations, so downloading a separate package is not needed.

 ### Use Simple Git with TypeScript